-The Board met six times during 2013.
+The Board met six times during 2018.
 Each of the directors attended at least 75% of the aggregate number of meetings of the Board and of the committees of the Board held while a member thereof.
+In addition, the Company's independent directors meet regularly in executive session without management.
+Such meetings are presided by the Lead Director, who currently is Frederick A. Richman.

-It is the Company's policy that directors are expected to attend the Annual Meeting of Stockholders.
-All of the directors attended the 2013 Annual Meeting of Stockholders.
+It is the Company's policy that directors are expected to attend the annual meeting of stockholders.
+All of the then-serving directors attended the 2018 annual meeting of stockholders.